hamlett-neil-ur/diagnostic_cognitive_model/README.md

 <img width="600" src="./ConceptOfOperations/190409 Phenomonology Model.png" align="right" >

-The graphic to the right illustrates.
+The graphic to the right contains a phenomenology model.
 In terms of measurement theory (e.g., [[S. Salicone, M. Prioli, 2018]](https://www.springer.com/us/book/9783319741376)), the *assessed curriculum* — what we can explicitly observe — is above the surface.
 We call this the *measurement domain*.

 The actual state of knowledge, the *measurand domain*, is below the surface.
 We attempt to infer the state of the *measurand* given directly-observed *measurements*.
 Probability and statistics applies a particular term to this.
 This is a *Latent-Variable* problem (e.g., [[J. C. Lohelin, 2009]](https://amzn.to/2xQbOzm)).
 These are generally solved using Bayesian techniqes.